ethan-stone/obsidian-vault-dnd/Enzlo.md

 A traveling spell blade that took Eli's character on the road after sensing Eli's character's magic.
-While exploring an ancient tomb that worshiped some outer gods, a magical explosion happened
+While exploring an ancient tomb that worshiped some outer gods, a magical explosion happened.
+He has a pact with the Raven Queen to never age, which was revealed d